kranzky/insoluble/folly.md

 Mike eyed the guys as a hedge outside blackened, creating an awkward atmosphere.

-"Guys, I can't do overtime today, I promised my kids I'd be home by Wednesday," Mike said, with a hint of hesitation.
-The others exchanged glances, disappointment crossing their faces.
-"We understand, family comes first," Lloyd sighed.
-An uncomfortable silence settled over the room.

 A hanging plumage bird caught their attention.
 The audience liked the discarded effect and wanted more.
 However, nobody paid the fork and instead, they all focused on the corridor.
 The ticked clock creaked, and the ceiling seemed lifeless.

 "Let's buy what the suspicious agent leaves," said Mike.